 In this case, the source switch must have a zero position that guarantees a separated position.

 Examples of components that can be used for this manual source selector switch :

 HIM404 (Hager) 4P 40A

 … non-exhaustive list

 Manual double bypass

 The same type of manual double bypass can be realised with two switches if the AC-FLEX output is used.
 Indeed the output AC-flex and AC-Loads should not be connected together :

-In this case, an automatic bypass is realised by relays controlled by the presence or absence of voltages.
+In this case, an automatic bypass is carried out by relays controlled by the presence or absence of voltage.

 As in any Grid inverter, a mechanical interlock is mandatory to ensure that no short circuit is possible.
 An electrical interlock of the controls guarantees a defined state.
 The priority command to the next3 is given by a relay K3.

 When the next3 provides a voltage, it is activated and switches off the network.
 Delays provided by K4 on the switching on of K2 (changeover to inverter) and K5 on the switching on of K1 (changeover to inverter) and K5 on the switching on of K1 (switch to grid) guarantees real interruptions which allow loads to be demagnetised and phase jumps to be avoided.
 This is for cases where the inverter was running but not synchronised to the grid.
 The 100ms delay is sufficient.
 Manual forcing on the grid is possible with a circuit breaker F2 that interrupts the coils of K2 and K3. coils of K2 and K3: